Niklas Tauer

-Niklas Tauer (born 17 February 2001) is a German professional footballer who plays as a defensive midfielder for club Mainz 05.
+Niklas Tauer (born 17 February 2001) is a German professional footballer who plays as a defensive midfielder for TSV Havelse.

 Career

 Tauer made his debut for Mainz 05 in the first round of the 2020–21 DFB-Pokal on 11 September 2020, coming on as a substitute in the 85th minute for Jean-Paul Boëtius against fourth-division side TSV Havelse, with the match finishing as a 5–1 win.
 He made his Bundesliga debut the following week on 20 September, coming on as a substitute for Danny Latza in the 86th minute of Mainz's away match against RB Leipzig, which finished as a 3–1 loss.

 On 21 December 2022, Schalke 04 announced the signing of Tauer on a one-and-a-half-year loan, which ended early on 3 January 2024.
 On the same day, Tauer moved on a new loan to Eintracht Braunschweig.
 The loan was extended for the 2024–25 season.

+Tauer joined TSV Havelse ahead of the 2026–27 season.